kartik117/SIMS-app/README.md

 * Add courses taught
 On successful login, the first page to be viewed is the courses module.
 A navigation bar and file menu are on the page for access to other functionalities.
 "My Courses" tab is pre-selected.
 Here, user can add the various courses she teaches.
 Enter one course at a time and its course code (if applicable) in their respective entry boxes.
 Click on "Add Record".
-If any error in record, click on the course in the view, edit in entry box.
-Click "Update Record".
+If there is any error in the record, select on the course in the view, edit it in entry box.
+Then click "Update Record".

 * Add classes taught
 Select "My Classes" tab on navigation bar.
+Enter class and click on "Add Record"

 * Add students
 Select "Add/Edit Students" tab to add students individually.